moaz-elesawey/py-cra/README.md

 $ python -m PyCRA --mode=django --app_name=name
 ```
 Here you must be in your `BASE_DIR` or the directory where the `manage.py` lives. this is important so your application did not get messed up.
-**Make sure that you have create tha django app first before you execute the command.**
+**Make sure that you have create the django app first before you execute the command.**

 replace the name with your django app name